frederickbyte/portfolio/src/posts/phil-framework.md

 One can go further by abstracting away the general form of a tree.
 One can ignore the specific characteristics of each tree (i.e. ignore the leaf color, height, number of branches) and focus on what all of the trees share in common.
 Only then can one create the concept of a tree.
 This too is knowledge but at a higher, more complex level.

 Most children can only gain knowledge on the perceptual level.
-But as we age and as our brain develops, we are able to understand patterns and categorize items, thus creating a mental file system of reality.
-This allows humans to build on prior knowledge and enables us to understand reality at a level no other animal can.
-Reason is why humans are able to create machines, develop constitutions, and build rockets.
+But as we age and as our brain develops, we are able to understand patterns and categorize items, thus creating a **mental file system of reality.** This allows humans to build on prior knowledge and enables us to understand reality at a level no other animal can.
+Reason allows humans are able to create machines, develop constitutions, and build rockets.
 The luxuries we indulge in today are only possible because our minds are capable of understanding reality.

 Man must use _reason_, a faculty of his mind, to take in the sensory data he perceives and to make rational decisions that are in his long-term self interest.